tebib91/live-os/README.md

 - A spare computer or server with sufficient resources.
 - Basic understanding of Docker concepts (optional).

+## Development environment

+1. Install `sudo apt-get install build-essential libudev-dev` you'll need libudev to build libusb if a prebuild is not available.

 ### Installation:

 1. Download the live-os image for your system architecture from the [official website](https://live-os.io/).